ReallyAwesomeKids/rak/README.md

 - /ZuckZuck reads one of the acts and nods/
 - He was particularly interested in the Local Needs category that shows opportunities to directly give back his community.
 - /ZuckZuck reads one of the map acts and adds it/
-- After choosing some acts that he wanted to work on, he went back to the homepage to see a list of his choices.
-He also can see the Daily Challenge, a curated act of kindness that rotates everyday.
+- After choosing some acts that he wanted to work on, he went back to the homepage to see a list of his choices and get started
 - /ZuckZuck taps on the appreciate act: "I'm going to do this act of kindness and tell someone I appreciate them"/
 - /ZuckZuck tells Halima that he appreciates her.
 Halima says thanks/
 - After completing the act of kindness, he checked it off.
 And look at that!
 He earned an achievement.